 By his own admission, Joseph doesn't use Ripple much in Part 3 because he's out of practice.

 Which doesn't really make sense since he has been hunting down a very dangerous opponent whose most easily exploitable weakness is the Ripple for the last three years, and he was using the Ripple even before he was trained and only took a few weeks of intense training to reach the level where he could fight a monster like Esidisi on relatively even grounds.

 A few weeks of intense training using a magical pillar that might not even be standing any more.

 Again, he had 3 years to practice, a good knowledge of the basics of the Ripple, and if necessary, the money needed to buy a submarine on short notice should be just fine for recreating the pillar of oil that had no notable magical properties.
 Especially since the Speedwagon Foundation is more than happy to help the Jojos in any way possible and know how to get in touch with the Ripple school.

 He didn't need to eat, drink, or sleep when he was on the pillar of oil.
 It's magic.

 I was also bothered a lot by it.
-Regardless of in-character reasons, it was jarring seeing the man who defeated AC/DC and Wham having such a hard time with some of the Stand users.
+Regardless of in-character reasons, it was jarring seeing the man who defeated Esidisi and Wammu having such a hard time with some of the Stand users.